Frederik IX

 Frederik IX (Christian Frederik Franz Michael Carl Valdemar Georg; 11 March 1899 – 14 January 1972) was King of Denmark from 1947 to 1972.

 Frederik was born into the House of Glücksburg during the reign of his great-grandfather King Christian IX.
 He was the first child of Prince Christian of Denmark and Princess Alexandrine of Mecklenburg-Schwerin (later King Christian X and Queen Alexandrine).
 He became crown prince when his father succeeded as king in 1912.
 As a young man, he was educated at the Royal Danish Naval Academy.
 In 1935, he married Princess Ingrid of Sweden.
 They had three daughters: Margrethe, Benedikte and Anne-Marie.
-During Nazi Germany's occupation of Denmark, Frederik acted as regent on behalf of his father from 1942 until 1943.
+During Nazi Germany's occupation of Denmark, Frederik acted as regent from 1942 until 1943 on behalf of his father, who had suffered a horseback riding accident in October 1942.

 Frederik became king on his father's death in April 1947.
 During Frederik's reign, Danish society changed rapidly, the welfare state was expanded and, as a consequence of the booming economy of the 1960s, women entered the labour market.
 The modernization brought new demands on the monarchy and Frederik's role as a constitutional monarch.
 Frederik died in 1972, and was succeeded by his eldest daughter, Margrethe II.